 In conjunction with a broad-reaching tourism and promotional cmapaign, Downtown Little Rock should explore new branding for the entire district and for the distinct neighborhoods.
 This will help to give a physical, graphical manifestation to the changes occuring in Downtown.
 In order to establish this district and neighborhood branding, a new Promotion and Branding Taskforce should be established by the Downtown Partnership.
 This group will outline a vision for Downtown branding and should serve as a starting point for establishing neighborhood-specific focus groups or committees.
-The more important aspects for a rebrand for Downtown is consistency across all of the neighborhoods so that, even though each area's unique's attributes are represented, they feel collectively to be one brand.
+The more important aspects for a rebrand for Downtown is consistency across all of the neighborhoods so that, even though each area's unique's attributes are represented, they feel collectively to be one ship e Rock rs) nt of the Arts Placemaking Grant; Arkansas Historic gram Main Street Public Art Grant program brand.
 Over time, this will become something well-known locally and nationally.
 Once a branding identify has been established, new signage, including light pole banners, and wayfinding should be funded and installed around Downtown.
 This will not only help encourage mobility between Downtown's neighborhoods but will also reinforce the Downtown brand.
 The Downtown Partnership should partner with LRCVB to leverage planned wayfinding enhancements to deliver improved, refreshed branding and signage.